-This criteria has (2) main parts.
-The first part is that you have earned a high salary in your field and the second part is you are going to earn a high salary in your field of work.
-When deciding whether you meet the O1 visa salary requirements, it is important to consider the following information for the highest salaries or payments you have received for your work in your field.
+This criterion has (2) main parts.
+The first part is that you have earned a high salary in your field, and the second part is that you will achieve a high salary in your field of work.
+Therefore when deciding whether you meet the O1 visa salary requirements, it is essential to consider the following information for the highest wages or payments you have received for your work in your field.

-So to meet the O1 visa salary requirements the USCIS wants to see it’s at least in your recent history.
-It goes to the overall criteria of being “at the top of your field” if it was recent.
-The longer the better.
+So to meet the O1 visa salary requirements, the USCIS wants to see it’s at least in your recent history.
+Then, it goes to the overall criteria of being “at the top of your field” if it is current.
+The longer, the better.

-An effective way to prove it by putting the dates in the application.
-For example “Made 30,000 in one week ten years ago” = not good.
+An effective way to prove it is by putting the dates in the application.
+For example, “Made 30,000 in one week ten years ago” = is not good.
 “Made 30,000 a week for 5 years” = good.

-Lastly, the USCIS wants to see that you have a history of a high salary, or future, for the exact job you are applying for.
-If you are saying that you will earn a high salary, that’s easy.
-However, if the proof is that you have earned a high salary in the past, ideally the job title of your past job is the same as your future.
+Lastly, the USCIS wants to see that you have a history of a high salary, or future, for the same job you are applying for.
+If you say that you will earn a high salary, that’s easy.
+However, if the proof is that you have reached a high wage in the past, ideally, the job title of your past job is the same as your future.
 USCIS will accept affiliated or related jobs, but they aren’t as powerful.
 If they aren’t related or similar, then it won’t count.
-If your job title is the same, simply list your job title and some of your duties.
-If your job title is different, depending on how different it is, you need to prove that the jobs are very similarly related.
+If your job title is the same, list your job title and some of your duties.
+If your job title is different, you need to prove that the jobs are very similarly related depending on how different it is.
 The best way is to use the Department of Labor as a source showing they are similar and then comparing the job duties.
 For example, you are applying to be a dancer.
 You made a high salary as a dancer = great.
-You made a high salary as a choreography = okay.
+You earned a high salary as a choreography = okay.
 You made a high salary as a construction worker = completely irrelevant, don’t use.